cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 ## 3. Install Enterprise on Hosts

-Install Enterprise on your designated Host(s) by running the script below.
+Install Enterprise on your designated Host (the second of the two virtual machines, without the configured firewall) by running the script below.
 Per the **Free 25** agreement, you can install Enterprise on 25 Hosts.
 Note that the Hosts must be on the same network as the Policy Server that you just installed in Step 2.